Executive Staff

 Public Information Officer

-Jaeron Mickle serves as the Public Information Officer and Legislative Liaison for the Division of Aging and Disability Services (ADSD).
-In this role, he oversees statewide communications, including public relations, media relations, and public records management, while also coordinating the division's legislative efforts.
+Jaeron Mickle serves as the Public Information Officer, Legislative Liaison and Safety Officer for the Aging and Disability Services Division (ADSD).
+In this role, he oversees statewide communications, including public relations, media relations, and public records management, while also coordinating the division's legislative and Health and Safety efforts.
 He is dedicated to ensuring that ADSD's communications remain clear, consistent, and aligned with the division’s objectives, helping to maintain strong connections with both the public and government stakeholders.

 Shauna Brennan